barrycurran-PhilosopAI-Cohort/MAS-Modular-Architecture-System/README.md

-Modular Architecture System (MAS) — V2.7.0
+Modular Abstraction System (MAS) | Evolution of the V2.7 Framework

-The Sovereign State: A Deterministic Governance Framework for LLMs

-Version: 2.7.0 (Authoritative Release Candidate)
+V4.0.1-BETA: The Axonal Bridge & Temporal Sync Release

 Author: Barry M. Curran

-Platform: Optimized for Google Gemini 2.0 (Canvas) & Claude 3.5 (Artifacts)

 License: CC BY-NC-SA 4.0

-1. Executive Summary
+Status: HIGH-PERFORMANCE EVOLUTION / RELEASE CANDIDATE

+🛡️ The Executive Vision: AI Sovereignty

-The Modular Architecture System (MAS) is a professional-grade architectural framework designed to enforce Human-in-the-Loop (HITL) Sovereignty.
+The Modular Abstraction System (MAS) is a professional-grade architectural framework designed to enforce Human-in-the-Loop (HITL) Sovereignty.
 It provides a definitive solution to the primary failure points of modern AI interaction: Agentic Drift and Neural Bleed.

 By employing a Cold-Swap Architecture, MAS transforms the LLM from an unpredictable chatbot into a deterministic, file-driven execution environment.

+🧠 The V4 Breakthrough: Solving the "Neural Disconnect"

+While the original MAS V2.7 established the "Gold Standard" for state management, the V4.0.1 Release introduces the Axonal Bridge Protocol.
+This update specifically targets the "Split-Brain" syndrome in LLMs—where the AI's synthesis drifts away from the Operator's original intent.

+V2.7 (Classic): The complete, foundation-layer architecture found in the /MAS_V2_7_Classic/ directory.

+V4.0.1 (BETA): The refined, high-performance engine upgrade found in the /MAS_V4_BETA/ directory.

-2. Core Architectural Pillars
+🏗️ Core Architectural Pillars

 The Ghost-Kill Rule: To maintain "Neural Purity," every module update requires a unique version identifier.
 We never edit; we replace.
+(V&R: Vanquish & Replace).

+The Axonal Bridge (AB): A next-generation logic-tethering protocol ensuring the AI's output never drifts from the Operator's command.

+The Temporal Sync Protocol (TSP): Adds a "Time Axis" to logic.
+It prevents the AI from getting confused by old commands by hard-locking logic to ISO-8601 timestamps.

-The Verification Casket (Rule 4): No high-impact system change occurs without an explicit "YES" from the Operator.
+The Verification Casket: No high-impact system change occurs without an explicit "YES" from the Operator.

-Inert Data Protocol (Rule 7): Data remains "Inert" and un-interacted with until explicitly summoned via a Scroll Key command.

-V&R (Vanquish & Replace): The mandatory deterministic pipeline for upgrading logic and maintaining state integrity.

-3. Repository Structure

-├── /Core_Kernel          # System_0: The foundational logic engine.
-├── /Master_Index         # The Codec: Central registry of all active modules.
-├── /Manuals              # MAS_TECH_MANUAL: The primary governance guide.
-├── /Modules              # Specialized units (Research, Engineering, Visual).
-└── /Visual_Demons        # Immersive tools (Image Suite, Creation Nexus).

-4. The Bootstrap Maintenance Ritual (Quick Start)

-To initialize the MAS environment in your LLM workspace:

-Mount the Kernel: Upload MAS_Core_Kernel_V3_1_2.md.

-Mount the Index: Upload MAS_Master_Index_V2_7.md.

-Run Initialization: Input the Scroll Key command: RUN.

-Verification: The system will respond: [SYSTEM ACTIVE | VERSION 2.7.0].
+Inquiry Logic Manifest: A mandatory "Audit Trail" where the AI must prove its reasoning before it speaks.

+🚀 Quick Start: Onboarding the System

+Choose the configuration that matches your operational needs to "Bootstrap" MAS into your session:

+The Power User (Full-Stack V4): Upload the V4 Kernel, the V4 Master Index, and the Tech Manual simultaneously.
+This creates a zero-context-debt environment.

+The Classic Load (V2.7): Use the V3.1.2 Kernel with the V2.7 Master Index for the original deterministic experience.

+The Minimalist Load: Upload MAS_Core_Kernel_V4_0_1_BETA.md only.
+The system will establish a baseline logic plane using internal fallbacks.

-5. Scroll Key Command Reference
+⌨️ Essential Scroll Key Commands

 Command

 Result

+RUN

+Initializes the Kernel and adopts the Governance Layer.

 Open Codec